Congregation B'nai Israel (Daly City, California)

 Congregation B'nai Israel is a Karaite Jewish congregation and synagogue, located at 1575 Annie Street, in Daly City, in the San Francisco Bay Area, in California in the United States.
 It is the only Karaite congregation in the United States.
-The synagogue building was purchased in 1995 from a former Orthodox congregation called B'ai Israel.
+The synagogue building was purchased in 1995 from a former Orthodox congregation called B'nai Israel.

 Rabbi Malcolm Cohen served the congregation for 19 years.